LiamJCates/Programming-Notes/C++/Syntax/ControlFlow.md

+Control structures provide alternatives to sequential program execution and are used to alter the sequential flow of execution.
+The two most common control structures are selection and repetition.
+In selection, the program executes particular statements depending on some condition(s).
+In repetition, the program repeats particular statements a certain number of times based on some condition(s).

+To permit more complex statements, C++ provides a structure called a compound statement or a block of statements.

+Compound statement syntax:
+{
+statement_1
+statement_2
+...
+statement_n
+}

 Conditional Statements

 ## If
 if (boolean-expression) statement;

 An if statement contains a Boolean expression and one or more nested statements.
 Depending on whether the Boolean evaluates to true or false, the program decides which nested statement to execute.

 The statement could be a single statement followed by a semicolon or a block statement.